 Dividends on Series A Exchangeable Preferred Stock.
-Holders of shares of Series A Exchangeable Preferred Stock will be entitled to receive, when, as and if declared by the Board of Directors of the Company out of funds legally available for payment, dividends at an annual rate of 8 1/2% of the Liquidation Preference (as defined) of the Preferred Stock, or \$4.25 per share of Series A Exchangeable Preferred Stock payable in cash quarterly in arrears on June 30, September 30, December 31 and March 31 of each year, commencing September 30, 1997 (with respect to the period from the date of issuance of such shares of Preferred Stock to such date), except that if any such date is a Saturday, Sunday or legal holiday then such dividend will be payable on the next day that is not a Saturday, Sunday or legal holiday.
-Dividends will accrue and be cumulative from such date of issuance and will be payable to holders of record as they appear on the stock transfer books on such record dates as are fixed by the Board of Directors (provided that no record date shall be later than (a) the sixth business day prior to the date fixed for any redemption of the Preferred Stock or, (b) in the case of the dividend payment date occurring on June 30, 2000, the tenth business day prior to such date).
+Holders of shares of Series A Exchangeable Preferred Stock will be entitled to receive, when, as and if declared by the Board of Directors of the Company out of funds legally available for payment, dividends at an annual rate of % of the Liquidation Preference (as defined) of the Preferred Stock, or \$ per share of Series A Exchangeable Preferred Stock payable in cash quarterly in arrears on of each year, commencing , 1997 (with respect to the period from the date of issuance of such shares of Preferred Stock to such date), except that if any such date is a Saturday, Sunday or legal holiday then such dividend will be payable on the next day that is not a Saturday, Sunday or legal holiday.
+Dividends will accrue and be cumulative from such date of issuance and will be payable to holders of record as they appear on the stock transfer books on such record dates as are fixed by the Board of Directors (provided that no record date shall be later than (a) the sixth business day prior to the date fixed for any redemption of the Preferred Stock or, (b) in the case of the dividend payment date occurring on , the tenth business day prior to such date).

 Dividends on Series B PIK Preferred Stock.
-Holders of shares of Series B PIK Preferred Stock will be entitled to receive, when, as and if declared by the Board of Directors of the Company out of funds legally available for payment, if applicable, dividends at an annual rate of 8 1/2% of the Liquidation Preference (as defined) of the Preferred Stock, or \$4.25 per share of Series B PIK Preferred Stock, payable in shares of Series B PIK Preferred Stock until June 30, 2003 and in cash thereafter, quarterly in arrears on June 30, September 30, December 31 and March 31 of each year, commencing September 30, 1997 (with respect to the period from the date of issuance of such shares of Preferred Stock to such date), except that if any such date is a Saturday, Sunday or legal holiday then such dividend will be payable on the next day that is not a Saturday, Sunday or legal holiday.
-Dividends will accrue and be cumulative from such date of issuance and will be payable to holders of record as they appear on the stock transfer books on such record dates as are fixed by the Board of Directors (provided that no record date shall be later than (a) the sixth business day prior to the date fixed for any redemption of the Preferred Stock or, (b) in the case of the dividend payment date occurring on June 30, 2000, the tenth business day prior to such date).
+Holders of shares of Series B PIK Preferred Stock will be entitled to receive, when, as and if declared by the Board of Directors of the Company out of funds legally available for payment, if applicable, dividends at an annual rate of % of the Liquidation Preference (as defined) of the Preferred Stock, or \$ of Series B PIK Preferred Stock, payable in shares of Series B PIK Preferred , 2003 and in cash thereafter, quarterly in arrears on Stock until of each year, commencing , 1997 (with respect to the period from the date of issuance of such shares of Preferred Stock to such date), except that if any such date is a Saturday, Sunday or legal holiday then such dividend will be payable on the next day that is not a Saturday, Sunday or legal holiday.
+Dividends will accrue and be cumulative from such date of issuance and will be payable to holders of record as they appear on the stock transfer books on such record dates as are fixed by the Board of Directors (provided that no record date shall be later than (a) the sixth business day prior to the date fixed for any redemption of the Preferred Stock or, (b) in the case of the dividend payment date occurring on , the tenth business day prior to such date).
 No fractional shares of Series B PIK Preferred Stock will be issued, so that the number of shares to be paid as a dividend pursuant to the Series B PIK Preferred Stock shall be rounded to the nearest whole number of shares.
 All dividends paid in additional shares of Series B PIK Preferred Stock shall be deemed issued on the applicable dividend payment date, and will thereupon be duly authorized, validly issued, fully paid and nonassessable and free and clear of all liens and charges.